Are you often being called too sensitive or too soft? In this blog, we talk about the 60 signs that you are a highly sensitive person.

 Because of their strong sense of self-consciousness, highly sensitive people often look at ways to improve themselves and grow on a personal level.
 Also, they tend to reflect in-depth about how they come across to other people.

-This is one of the reasons why I started HiSensitives together with my fiance Riny; to support highly sensitive people’s need for personal growth.
+Therefore, that is why I started HiSensitives together with my fiancé Riny; to support highly sensitive people’s need for personal growth.

 Highly sensitive people have a heightened amount of mirror neurons in their brain.
 Mirror neurons enable people to emphasize and feel the pain of others more deeply.

 Accordingly, highly sensitive people often are extremely empathic.
-They care deeply about everyone and everything around them and feel other people’s emotions as if they were their own.
+As a result, they care deeply about everyone and everything around them and feel other people’s emotions as if they were their own.